hazelcast/hazelcast/hazelcast-documentation/src/Lock.md

 - If a lock is not released in the cluster, another thread that is trying to get the lock can wait forever.
 To avoid this, `tryLock` with a timeout value can be used.
 One can set a high value (normally should not take that long) for `tryLock`.
-Return value of `tryLock` can be checked as follows :
+Return value of `tryLock` can be checked as follows:

 ```java
 if ( lock.tryLock ( 10, TimeUnit.SECONDS ) ) {